beckmiller/somonibot/README.md

 In `banks` module located all related scripts that scrape data from webpages of Banks

 ### 4. How to run?
-After install all requirments and get API from BothFather of Telegram run it in terminal `python bot.py`
+After install all requirments and get API from BotFather of Telegram run it in terminal `python bot.py`

 ### 5. How bot and response looks like:
 <img src="assets/sm.png" width="372" height="353" />